 In June 2014, LUKOIL joined the deep-water offshore project in the Etinde block on the Cameroon shelf in West Africa (the deal was closed in March 2015).

 The block with an area of 460 km2 is located in the Cameroonian waters of the Gulf of Guinea, 20 km offshore right near the border with Equatorial Guinea.
-Water depth at the block ranges between 75 and 10 meters.
+Water depth at the block ranges between 10 and 100 meters.

 It is developed on the basis of a product-sharing agreement (PSA) signed in December 2008.
 In July 2014, a 20-year license was obtained for the development of the Etinde block.
 Parties to the project include: New Age Ltd. — 30% (operator), LUKOIL — 30%, EurOil Ltd. (Bowleven) — 20%, and Societe Nationale des Hydrocarbures, a Cameroonian National Company — 20%.

 In September 2014, LUKOIL joined the offshore deepwater project at OML-140 block on the Nigerian shelf in West Africa (the accession was closed in September 2015).
 The block with an area of more than 1.2 thousand km2 is located in the Nigerian waters of the Gulf of Guinea, 135 km away from the coast.
-Water depth at the block ranges from 1.2 to 2 thousand meters.
+Water depth at the block ranges from 1.2 to 2.4 thousand meters.

 The Nsiko field was discovered within the block as well as a number of promising structures.
-Currently, an exploratory drilling program is underway to update the geological models and collect more resources data.

 In March 2014, LUKOIL joined the offshore deepwater project at the Tano block (Deepwater Tano/Cape Three Points) on the shelf of Ghana in West Africa (the deal was closed in October 2015).
 The Tano block's area is a little over 2 thousand km2.
 It is located in the western part of Ghana's water area in the Gulf of Guinea, 80 km offshore in the vicinity of the Cameroonian coast.
 Water depth at the block ranges from 1.6 to 3 thousand meters.